Laraine Day: Career

 After a talent scout spotted her with the Long Beach Players, she signed a contract with Goldwyn studios, for which she made her cinematic debut.
 In 1937, Day debuted on screen in a bit part in Stella Dallas.
 Her contract was dropped shortly thereafter because she "lacked talent".
 Shortly afterwards, she won lead roles at RKO Pictures in several George O'Brien Westerns, in which she was billed as Laraine Johnson.
-In 1938, she adopted the name "Laraine Day" to honor her previous playhouse manager Elias Day, from whom she had received much of her training.
+In 1938, she adopted the name "Laraine Day" to honor her previous playhouse manager, Elias Day, from whom she had received much of her training.
 During that time, she was active in establishing a playhouse in Los Angeles for Mormon actors.
 Ray Bradbury joined for a period of time in 1939, and she let him do some stage prop work and publicity.

-In 1939, she signed with MGM, becoming popular and well known (billed as Laraine Day) as Nurse Mary Lamont, the title character's love interest and eventual fiancée in a string of seven Dr. Kildare movies beginning with Calling Dr. Kildare (1939), with Lew Ayres in the title role.
+In 1939, she signed with MGM, and became popular and well known (billed as Laraine Day) as Nurse Mary Lamont, the title character's love interest and eventual fiancée in a string of seven Dr. Kildare movies beginning with Calling Dr. Kildare (1939), with Lew Ayres in the title role.

 Her roles for other studios were often far more stimulating than those MGM gave her, including a prominent supporting part in the Irish melodrama My Son, My Son!
 (1940).
 She also starred in the Alfred Hitchcock thriller Foreign Correspondent (1940) with Joel McCrea and the psychological mystery The Locket (1946) with Robert Mitchum, Brian Aherne, and Gene Raymond.
 In 1941, she was voted the number one "star of tomorrow" in Hollywood.
-Also in 1941, she was Ronald Reagan's leading lady in the Western comedy The Bad Man starring top-billed Wallace Beery and Lionel Barrymore.
+Also in 1941, she was Ronald Reagan's leading lady in the Western comedy The Bad Man, starring top-billed Wallace Beery and Lionel Barrymore.
 That same year, she made her stage debut opposite Gregory Peck in the national theater tour of Angel Street.

-She was released from her contract with MGM in May 1946, of her own discretion, and signed a contract with RKO in December of that year.
+She was released from her contract with MGM of her own discretion in May 1946 and signed a contract with RKO in December of that year.
 The contract stated that she would make one film a year for five years, earning $100,000 per film.
 Throughout her film career, she was paired opposite major film stars, including Lana Turner, Cary Grant, and John Wayne.
 In the 1940s, she made guest appearances on radio in both Lux Radio Theatre and The Screen Guild Theater.

 In May 1951, she began hosting a television show alternately called Daydreaming with Laraine and The Laraine Day Show.
-In May 1952, she was signed to a midnight-to-3 am interview series with New York radio station WMGM featuring interviews related to politics, show business, and sports.
+In May 1952, she was signed to a midnight-to-3 a.m. interview series with New York radio station WMGM featuring interviews related to politics, show business, and sports.
 She also made stage appearances in Lost Horizon, the 1973 revival of The Women, and a revival of The Time of the Cuckoo.